Yes, I will keep the cover closed!

 Of course, there’s always that one that could use a little more work:

 Adhesive vinyl labels, contour cut lettering, wide format printing, removable wall graphics and murals, floor graphics, window signage: all available from Imagesmith.
-ImageSmith always provides you with the latest information, inspiration, technical advice, and innovative ideas for communicating your message through print, design and typography, signage, apparel, variable data printing and direct mail, integrated marketing and environmental responsible printing with FSC certified products.
+ImageSmith always provides you with the latest information, inspiration, technical advice, and innovative ideas for communicating your message through print, design and typography, signage, apparel, variable data printing and direct mail, integrated marketing and environmental responsible printing.
 We work with you to solve any marketing problems.
 The best advice, always, is to ASK YOUR PRINTER.
 Ask Imagesmith!